IanHeywood/plot_utils/README.md

 # plot_utils

-A set of command line utilities for making various plots from Measurement Sets, images and calibration tables of various flavours.
+A set of command line utilities for making various plots calibration tables of various flavours.

 # 1) plot_ants.py